smallzeroL/Admin-Utilities.exe/README.md

-small08773 © 2023 by small0877345 is licensed under Attribution-NonCommercial-NoDerivatives 4.0 International
+Admin-Utilities © 2023 by small0877345 is licensed under Attribution-NonCommercial-NoDerivatives 4.0 International